Communities In Schools

-Communities In Schools (CIS) is a non-profit organization based in America.
-CIS works within public and charter schools to help at-risk students.
+Communities In Schools (CIS) is an American non-profit organization that works within public and charter schools with the aim of helping at-risk students stay in school.
 CIS works with schools in 25 states and the District of Columbia.
+With these schools, CIS with basic needs including clothing, food, life skills, family engagement, and mental health.

-In In February 2020, CIS announced that VIA Metropolitan Transit Board of Trustees chairman and former San Antonio City Councilman Rey Saldaña would become the new president and CEO.
+In February 2020, CIS announced that VIA Metropolitan Transit Board of Trustees chairman and former San Antonio City Councilman Rey Saldaña would become the new president and CEO.